pscally1005/pscally1005.github.io/_posts/archive/2024-05-17-pb-dressing.markdown

 - protein
 Description: This salad contains a base of lettuce and tomatoes, and is topped with hard boiled eggs, kimchi, and a peanut chili dressing.
 It's a delicious and quick lunch that's healthy and full of flavor
 Instructions:
 - In a small glass, mix together the dressing - PB2, gochujang, soy sauce, vineger, and ground ginger.
-Thin out with water<br><br>
+Thin out with water

 - Pour over the salad, and serve.
 My salad here has lettuce, tomatoes, kimchi, hard boiled eggs, and olives
 ---